GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 NOT(<requirement>)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The NOT requirement accepts a single other requirement as argument.
+The NOT requirement accepts a single other requirement as arguments.
 "NOT" is used to negate some requirement.
 For example at Gemini we do not view a GMOS_BIAS as a
 GMOS_IMAGE, but it does satisfy the requirements of GMOS_IMAGE.
-The need for a separate type is due to the fact that GMOS_IMAGE and GMOS_BIAS required different automated reduction (e.g. in a pipeline deployment).
+The need for a separate type is due to the fact that GMOS_IMAGE and GMOS_BIAS require different automated reduction (e.g. in a pipeline deployment).
 To accomplish this we add a ``NOT`` requirement to GMOS_IMAGE::